sfeister/twang/documentation/Pico.md

 * Pi Pico

-* Your fully constructed circuits, wired into the Pi Pico

 * A laptop / chromebook

+* USB A to USB micro cable (to plug your Pi Pico into your laptop)

 ##### At the end of this section you should:

-* Have a working light instrument!
+* Have a Pi Pico with "twang" instrument firmware running on it

 ### Flash CircuitPython (not MicroPython) to Your Pico